This summary is about the roles, needs, and burdens of informal caregivers who are caring for a person with cancer.

 The following factors may increase caregiver burden:

-Asian Americans may not talk about death or dying because they believe it is bad luck.
+Asian American individuals may not talk about death or dying because they believe it is bad luck.
 This can make it hard for healthcare providers to discuss prognosis and hospice care with them.
 Keeping a cancer diagnosis secret from the patient and not talking about it can add to a caregiver's sense of burden and duty.

 There are many ways to help decrease caregiver burden.